 Child Support for Car and Insurance Expenses in Passaic County Family Court

-Child Support Attorneys serving clients in Wayne, Paterson, Woodland Park and across Passaic County and Northern New Jersey
+Child Support Attorneys serving clients in Little Falls, Wayne, Paterson, Woodland Park and across Passaic County and Northern New Jersey

 As we all know, times flies.
 Before you know it, you’re a 12-year-old child is suddenly 17, and if they are anything like most NJ teenagers, are asking for financial support to help them purchase/lease a car, and insure that car.